elfredscom/atEX/privacy.md

 ### Disclosure of your information

 1. We may share your information with selected third parties including affiliates, business partners, suppliers, sub-processors and sub-contractors for the performance of any contract we enter into with them or you.
-Currently, EXYZ uses Amazon Web Services as cloud service provider, Coinbase as crypto payment processor, and Stripe as payment processor.
+Currently, EXYZ uses Amazon Web Services as cloud service provider, Coinbase as crypto payment processor, Paypal and Stripe as payment processor.

 2. We may disclose your personal information to third parties: